poseidon/typhoon/docs/addons/ingress.md

 ## AWS

-On AWS, a network load balancer (NLB) distributes traffic across a target group of worker nodes running an Ingress controller deployment.
-Security group rules allow traffic to ports 80 and 443.
+On AWS, a network load balancer (NLB) distributes TCP traffic across two target groups (port 80 and 443) of worker nodes running an Ingress controller deployment.
+Security groups rules allow traffic to ports 80 and 443.
 Health checks ensure only workers with a healthy Ingress controller receive traffic.

 Create the Ingress controller deployment, service, RBAC roles, RBAC bindings, default backend, and namespace.